obsidian-community/obsidian-hub/03 - Showcases & Templates/Templates/Plugin-specific templates/Templater templates/Record Modified Notes to Daily Notes.md

 If you want to insert to the end of your daily note, just leave `END_POSITION` blank.

+### Daily Note Format
+Ensure the format is corresponding to all cases below:
+1. Your current daily notes
+2. Plugins that may modify daily note (if you have, such as Periodic Note plugin)
+3. Templates that may modify daily note (if you have, such as `folder template`/`startup template` in templater plugin)

+By default, the format will be "YYYY-MM-DD", which will target on daily note with file name: `2024-12-23.md` for example.

+Misplacing the daily note format may cause issues such as templater could not fetch the target note.

+Also be of caution if you have a template file that will auto-rename the file name of your daily note.

 ## Source Template

 ```markdown